rowanmanning/rowanmanning.com/content/posts/2020-11-16-yeehaw/index.md

 I try to get something running in production as quickly as possible (normally a page that only says "Hello World") and have the pipeline from development to production set up immediately so that my changes are live almost as soon as I've pushed them.

-This isn't a concept I made up, lots of engineering teams use [Continuous Deployment](https://en.wikipedia.org/wiki/Continuous_deployment), but why only reap the benefits on _real_ work projects?
+This isn't a concept I made up, lots of engineering teams use [Continuous Deployment](https://en.wikipedia.org/wiki/Continuous_deployment), but why only reap the benefits on work projects?

 For most of my Heroku-based projects, my process is: